-If the proceeds of a loan were used for more than one purpose (e.g., to purchase a portfolio investment and to acquire an interest in a passive activity), an interest allocation must be made.
+The fund must make an interest allocation if the proceeds of a loan were used for more than one purpose (e.g., to purchase a portfolio investment and to acquire an interest in a passive activity).
 See Temporary Regulations section 1.163-8T for the interest allocation rules.

-Do not include the following interest: Interest on indebtedness incurred or continued to purchase or carry obligations if the interest is wholly exempt from income tax.
-For exceptions, see section 265(b).
+Do not include the following interest:

-• For cash basis taxpayers, prepaid interest allocable to years following the current tax year.
-(For example, a cash basis calendar year taxpayer who in 1997 prepaid interest allocable to any period after 1997 can deduct only the amount allocable to 1997). • Interest and carrying charges on straddles.
+- Interest on indebtedness incurred or continued to purchase or carry obligations if the interest is wholly exempt from income tax.
+For exceptions, see section 265(b). - For cash basis taxpayers, prepaid interest allocable to years following the current tax year.
+(For example, a cash basis calendar year taxpayer who in 1998 prepaid interest allocable to any period after 1998 can deduct only the amount allocable to 1998). - Interest and carrying charges on straddles.
 Generally, these amounts must be capitalized.
 See section 263(g).